Army left out in Bowl Day marred by cancellations, opt outs

 Some of the canceled bowl games – 15 in all, including three on Sunday alone – included the Bahamas Bowl, Celebration Bowl, Hawaii Bowl, Holiday Bowl, Las Vegas Bowl, LA Bowl, Pinstripe Bowl, Quick Lane Bowl, Redbox Bowl and Sun Bowl.

-The Military Bowl remained in limbo late Sunday, though the executive director, Steve Beck, tweeted an interest in finding Army a postseason home: “We would love to host @ArmyWP_Football at the #MilitaryBowl…just have to find an opponent!”
+The Military Bowl remained in limbo late Sunday, though the executive director, Steve Beck, tweeted an interest in finding Army a postseason home: ”We would love to host (at)ArmyWP-Football at the (hash)MilitaryBowl…just have to find an opponent!”

 Coaches around the country were understanding.
 Boise State coach Bryan Harsin listened to his players Sunday morning as they reached a decision to call it a year.